leticiacristinaa/countdown/README.md

 # Launch Countdown Timer ⌛

-This is a solution to the [Sunnyside agency landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).
+This is a solution to the [Launch Countdown Timer on Frontend Mentor](https://www.frontendmentor.io/challenges/launch-countdown-timer-N0XkGfyz-).

 - [Overview](#overview)
   - [Screenshot](#screenshot)